victante/trish/README.md

 These still need to be implemented:

-- The whole trishr function (to restore files from the trash);
 - The help argument in each function;
 - This Readme file, explaining how to use each function.